OnixClient-Scripts/OnixClient_Scripts/Scripting_Documentation.md

 --the item in your hand basically

 ### **local armor = inventory.armor()**
---gives you the armor items (item table) (armor.helmet, armor.chestplate, armor.leggings, armor.boots)
+--gives you the armor items (item table) (armor.helmet, armor.chestplate, armor.leggings, armor.boots)<br/>
 --**if there is no items it will be nil**

 ### **local offhandItem = inventory.offhand()**
 --gives you an item table for the 2nd hand, nil if no item

 ### **local firstInvSlot = inventory.at(1)**
---gives you an item table for the slot, dont go below one or above size --will return nil if there is no item
+--gives you an item table for the slot, dont go below one or above size<br/>
+--will return nil if there is no item